maseelshah22/community_cuisine/README.md

 ## About 🥘
 Welcome to *Community Cuisine!*
-* We built Community Cuisine, knowing that food is a universal language that brings people together
+* We built Community Cuisine knowing that food is a universal language that brings people together
 * This website allows users to create and share recipes with other users
 * It allows people to discover and try new foods at a click of a button, while also allowing them to share their family recipes with a broader audience
 * This was built using Python's Flask Framework and designed using HTML/CSS.
 All information was stored in a MySQL database.